gunt3001/nicoplayer-reload/README.md

 2. Wait for the player to load and disconnect the VPN
 3. Run script

-You will now stream directly from Niconico
+You will now stream directly without VPN

 You can also turn this into a bookmarklet by putting `javascript: ` before the code and set the whole thing as a bookmark.